The department is organised into four research groups:

-The research group is led by Pernille Due.
+The research group is led by Katrine Rich Madsen.

-Good mental health is a prerequisite for everyday wellbeing and functioning.
-In Mental health promotion, we therefore carry out research into what mental health is and find out about the status of mental health in different groups in society, and what can be done to improve it.
-To this end we use a number of health-professional methods, including qualitative and quantitative methods, concept analysis, theory development and intervention research.
+Good mental health is a prerequisite for well-being and everyday functioning.
+In the research group for Mental Health and Illness, we work on exploring what mental health is, the links between illness and mental health as well as on exploring how it relates to the mental health of various groups in society and what can be done to improve it.
+To this end, we use a number of health care methods, including qualitative and quantitative methods, concept analysis, theory development and intervention research.